ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

   1. Retrieve all the available token `tokens` keyed by `msg.server_id`, `msg.ciphersuite` and `msg.comm_id`.
   2. If `tokens != null`, let `token = tokens.pop()`.
-  3. Store the modified `tokens` object back in local storage.
+  3. Store the modified `tokens` object back in local storage by interacting with the `CLIENT_TOKEN_STORAGE` interface.
   4. Return a `client_token_retrieval` message containing the token value above (or `null` if `tokens == null`) to the `CLIENT_CONFIG_RETRIEVAL` interface.